Drinking more water is something many of us have aspired to at some point or another.

 If this is the case for you, try adding flavouring to your water using your favourite fruit, or choose a few to experiment with.

 If you aren’t sure where to start, lemon, orange or cucumber slices can add flavour, and can add the kick you’re looking for without adding too many unnecessary calories.
+Along with this, you can also consider taking Resurge supplements that boost the weight loss without any side effects.

 You can generally work out if you have added too much if your water starts to change colour.